PimVanLeeuwen/llm_documentation_framework/README.md

 pip3 install -r requirements.txt
 ```

+Ollama is used for local model usage, so it must be installed and configured before you run it (https://ollama.com/download/).

 Then you must ensure that you set the variables listed in the `.env.example` file in your environment.
 In particular:

 CAPGEMINI_API_KEY=